cat-bytes/benchmarks/node_hardware.md

 Odroid N2+ has 6 cores
  - eMMC socket
  - 4 3.0 USB ports
  - 12V/2A power supply recommend.
-Did not work for me.
+Did not work for me (blinking red light).
 Worked with 15V/4A power supply.

 Build bitcoin core:
 ```